anagha-microsoft/databricks-workshops/general-workshop/docs/00-Azure-Storage-Lab.md

 The notebook path is: <br>

 ### Unit 1: Secure storage credentils with Databricks secrets
-We will learn to capture storage credentials and secure credentials with databricks secrets
+We will learn to capture storage credentials and secure credentials with databricks secrets.
+1. Install Databricks CLI and confgure
+2. Create secret scope
+3. Add secrets to the scope defined

 ### Unit 2: Mount storage to the cluster
 With mounting storage, you can permanently attach your Azure storage to the cluster with credentials secured one-time, and access the storage like you would - a regular file system, instead of storage URIs.